CMB-ML/cmb-ml/README.md

 Any issues in the original dataset will be listed here.
 If there are critical issues, we will do our best to keep the current dataset and release an updated one as well.

-- The CMB ground truth may have been downgraded in a way that affects the power spectrum.
-We are investigating and looking at a different method.

 # Data File Links

 We provide links to the various data used.
 Alternatives to get this data are in `get_data` and the `Demonstrations`.
-"Science assets" refers to data created externally.
+"Science assets" refers to data created by long-standing cosmological surveys.

 - Science assets
   - From the source
     - Planck Maps
-      - For noise:
+      - Planck Collaboration observation maps include variance maps needed for noise generation:
         - [Planck Collaboration Observation at 30 GHz](https://irsa.ipac.caltech.edu/data/Planck/release_3/all-sky-maps/maps/LFI_SkyMap_030-BPassCorrected_1024_R3.00_full.fits)
         - [Planck Collaboration Observation at 44 GHz](https://irsa.ipac.caltech.edu/data/Planck/release_3/all-sky-maps/maps/LFI_SkyMap_044-BPassCorrected_1024_R3.00_full.fits)
         - [Planck Collaboration Observation at 70 GHz](https://irsa.ipac.caltech.edu/data/Planck/release_3/all-sky-maps/maps/LFI_SkyMap_070-BPassCorrected_1024_R3.00_full.fits)